zDonik1/NavMap/README.md

 Each line inside the character map should consist of equal number of characters.
 Any spaces inside the character map are ignored.
 There are 3 types of characters that can be used - road, endpoints, and filler.
 The characters that cannot be used in the character map are spaces as any of 3 character types and capital English letters as road or filler characters.

 Each character can also have a background and text colour.
-There are 16 colours that are defined inside the colour_encoding.config
+There are 16 colours that are defined inside the colour_encoding.config:
 * Black
 * Blue
 * Sky_Blue